 - Local SEO for lawyers: As the name suggests, your SEO efforts should be focused on attracting your best prospective clients in your area.

-- Link building: To rank well, you also need to obtain authoritative, high-quality backlinks from a diverse set of relevant websites.
+- Link building for law firms: To rank well, you also need to obtain authoritative, high-quality backlinks from a diverse set of relevant websites.

 There’s much more to these tactics, of course, so read on for the details.
 If you have any questions along the way, please contact DAGMAR Marketing to find out about our SEO services for lawyers.